Book Summary: Mastering the art of connection

-Book Summary: Leadership legacies from the inside out.
+Book Summary: Leader legacies from the inside out.

 A Leader’s Legacy